kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 That long MATCH clause "draws" a triangle and for our case here is equivalent to joining three copies of the Follows table.

-Now ever since the System R days & [Patricia Selinger's seminal paper](https://courses.cs.duke.edu/compsci516/cps216/spring03/papers/selinger-etal-1979.pdf) that described how System R compiled and optimized SQL queries, there has been an unchallenged dogma in DBMSs that the joins specified in the query would be evaluated pairwise, table at a time.
-For those interested in the history of DBMSs, here's a blurb from Selinger's paper, where one can see this
+Now ever since the System R days and [Patricia Selinger's 1979 seminal paper](https://courses.cs.duke.edu/compsci516/cps216/spring03/papers/selinger-etal-1979.pdf) that described how System R compiled and optimized SQL queries, there has been an unchallenged dogma in DBMSs that the joins specified in the query would be evaluated pairwise, table at a time.
+Here's a blurb from Selinger's paper, where one can see this
 assumption:
 "*In System R a user need not know how the tuples are physically stored ...
 Nor does a user